jbagatta/deadmans-gazette/README.md

 The system proposed here is an implementation of the safe from that analogy, along with scriptable instructions on how to set up, cancel, and defer a dead man's switch using the server.
 The server uses multi-key encryption and secure deletion to ensure that the originator of the dead man's switch retains complete control over if/when to release the payload, and to prevent anyone (even the host of the server itself) from accessing the payload without authorization.

+Multi-key encryption is standard practice for encryption-at-rest data storage, e.g. to allow a user to change their password without affecting the originally-encrypted data.
+A password change is effectively all that the proposed dead man's switch design entails, but with the additional complexity of the password being time-locked for public release.
+This requires care to ensure that the KEK-encrypted DEK is securely scrubbed if the switch is canceled or delayed, while maintaining resilient access to it if the switch instead remains active at expiry.

 ## Whitepaper

 ### Deadman's Gazette Server